osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 The `SdsTypeBuilder` also supports derived types.
 Note that you need not add the base types to the SDS before using `SdsTypeBuilder`.
 Base types are maintained within the SdsType.

-## Working with SdsTypes outside of .NET framework
+## Work with SdsTypes outside of .NET framework
 SdsTypes must be built manually when .NET `SdsTypeBuilder` is unavailable.
 Below, you'll see how types are built and defined in
 [Python](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/SDS/Python) and
 [JavaScript](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/SDS/JavaScript) samples.